-In fact, they may even have certain learning behaviors that prevent them from fully absorbing and retaining the subject matter.
-Knowledge assimilation and retention becomes more challenging when online learners exhibit the following learning behaviors:
+In fact, they may even have certain learning behaviours that prevent them from fully absorbing and retaining the subject matter.
+Knowledge assimilation and retention becomes more challenging when online learners exhibit the following learning behaviours:

 1. Inability To Understand Or Acknowledge The Training Objectives